Patriots to celebrate 6th Super Bowl win with Boston parade

 BOSTON (AP) — Hundreds of thousands of jubilant fans jammed downtown Boston on Tuesday for a parade celebrating the New England Patriots‘ sixth Super Bowl title, clamoring for more with cheers of “We want seven!” and “Next year, right here!”

-A party atmosphere enveloped the city as fans clad in team garb packed sidewalks and stood on tiptoe for a glimpse of quarterback Tom Brady, coach Bill Belichick and the rest of the team.
+A party atmosphere enveloped the city as fans clad in team garb packed sidewalks in the mild weather and stood on tiptoe for a glimpse of quarterback Tom Brady, coach Bill Belichick and the rest of the team.
 Red, white and blue confetti rained down.

 It’s a familiar feeling in Boston.
 The parade came just four months after the city feted the Red Sox for their fourth World Series championship in 15 years.